-To see if the Town will vote to (a) approve a TIF Plan and Tax Increment Financing (TIF) Agreement between Cumberland Farms, Inc. and the Town of Westborough, both on file with the Board of Selectmen and Town Clerk and incorporated herein by reference for a period of fifteen years which term shall begin on July 1, 2018, or such later time pending approval from the relevant agencies of the Commonwealth of Massachusetts for property located at 165 Flanders Road (Map 31, Lot 7), including designation of a TIF Zone as described in the TIF Plan, with real estate exemption percentages as follows: Year 1, 50%; Year 2, 40%; Year 3, 30%; Year 4, 20%; Years 5-15, 10% and personal property exemption as follows: Year 1, 25%; Year 2, 20%; Year 3, 15%; Year 4, 10%; Year 5, 5% Years 5-15, 0%; (b) authorize the Board of Selectmen to execute the TIF Agreement, and any documents relating thereto, and to take such other actions as are necessary or appropriate to implement those documents pursuant to the provisions of MGL Ch.
-40, § 59; (c) authorize the Board of Selectmen to submit all such necessary or required documents to the Economic Assistance Coordinating Council of the Commonwealth of Massachusetts for approval and designation of the 165 Flanders Road Economic Opportunity Area, TIF Zone, TIF Plan and Certified Project; (d) take such other and further action as may be necessary or appropriate to carry out the purposes of this vote; or take any other action thereon.
+To see if the Town will vote to (a) approve a TIF Plan and Tax Increment Financing (TIF) Agreement between Cumberland Farms, Inc. and the Town of Westborough, both on file with the Board of Selectmen and Town Clerk and incorporated herein by reference, for a period of fifteen years which term shall begin on July 1, 2018, or such later time pending approval from the relevant agencies of the Commonwealth of Massachusetts, for property located at 165 Flanders Road (Map 31, Lot 7), including designation of a TIF Zone as described in the TIF Plan, with real estate exemption percentages as follows: Year 1, 50%; Year 2, 40%; Year 3, 30%; Year 4, 20%; Years 5-15, 10% and personal property exemption as follows: Year 1, 25%; Year 2, 20%; Year 3, 15%; Year 4, 10%; Year 5, 5% Years 5-15, 0%; (b) authorize the Board of Selectmen to execute the TIF Agreement, and any documents relating thereto, and to take such other actions as are necessary or appropriate to implement those documents pursuant to the provisions of MGL Ch.
+40, § 59; (c) authorize the Board of Selectmen to submit all such necessary or required documents to the Economic Assistance Coordinating Council of the Commonwealth of Massachusetts for approval and designation of the 165 Flanders Road Economic Opportunity Area, TIF Zone, TIF Plan and Certified Project; and (d) take such other and further action as may be necessary or appropriate to carry out the purposes of this vote; or take any other action thereon.

 Town Manager Statement - This article authorizes the Board of Selectmen to create an Economic Opportunity Area at 165 Flanders Road and to offer and execute a Tax Increment Financing Plan/Agreement with Cumberland Farms at 165 Flanders Road.
 The company is planning to move its corporate headquarters to Westborough to the property that they have operated their distribution facility out of for years and that they improved a few years ago.
-They will employ approximately employees in addition to the currently on site.
+They will add approximately 250 employees in addition to the 375 currently on site.
 The Tax Increment Financing arrangement only applies to the incremental increase in value of the property, so there is no tax loss; only a temporary reduction in how much of a tax increase would be applied to the increase in value of the property.
 The Town's involvement also allows for opportunity for state investment tax credits for Cumberland Farms.
-This article requires a simple majority vote.
+This article is a simple majority vote.

-ARTICLE 22: Pre-K to 3rd Grade School Building Committee Architectural Funding (Pre-K to 3rd Grade School Building Committee)
+ARTICLE 24: Pre-K to 3^{rd} Grade School Building Committee Architectural Funding (Pre-K to 3^{rd} Grade School Building Committee)

-To see if the Town will vote to raise and appropriate the sum of Two Hundred Fifty Thousand Dollars (\$250,000) or such other amount as Town Meeting may approve, for the purpose of undertaking design studies and development cost estimates for the Pre-K to 3rd Grade School Building Committee, or take any other action thereon.
+To see if the Town will vote to appropriate the sum of Two Hundred Fifty Thousand Dollars (\$250,000) or such other amount as Town Meeting may approve, for the purpose of undertaking design studies and development cost estimates for the Pre-K to 3rd Grade School Building Committee; and to determine whether this appropriation shall be raised by borrowing or otherwise; or take any other action thereon.

 Town Manager's Statement - This article would provide funding for the design of potential solutions for the Pre-K to 3rd Grade School Building Committee.
 This includes reviewing student population studies, developing estimates for a Pre-K addition/permanent modular structure at Hastings Elementary School and analyzing other future needs in these grades.
+This article is a simple majority vote.

-ARTICLE 23: Country Club Improvements (Country Club Operating Committee)
+ARTICLE 25: Country Club Improvements (Country Club Operating Committee)